David McGuinty: International work

-Controversy

-Anti-Alberta comments
+Oil and gas criticism

 On November 20, 2012, following a meeting of the Natural Resources Committee, McGuinty stated, among other things, that Conservative MPs were "shilling" for the oil and gas industry, did not belong in the national legislature, and should "go back to Alberta."

 The Conservative response was critical, as exemplified by Prime Minister Stephen Harper who said: "I find it shameful, I guess not surprising, but shameful, that 30 years after the National Energy Program, these anti-Alberta attitudes are so close to the surface in the Liberal party."
 Interim leader Bob Rae apologized on behalf of the Liberal Party and said McGuinty was away on family business for the following week.

-The following day McGuinty resigned as Natural Resources critic.
+The following day McGuinty resigned as natural resources critic.
 He apologized saying, "As member of Parliament for Ottawa South, I would like to unreservedly and unequivocally apologize for comments which I made with respect to parliamentary colleagues from the province of Alberta.
 My words in no way reflect the views of my party or leader, and I offer my apology to them as well as my colleagues from Alberta.
 I hold all parliamentarians in high esteem, and I regret my choice of words, as I can understand the offence they have caused."